odpi/egeria/open-metadata-implementation/access-services/README.md

   The Asset Lineage OMAS listens to relevant lineage related events on the Enterprise topic level and publishes these on the Asset Lineage OutTopic, combined with relevant context information on the described entities.
-These events are listened to by the Open Lineage Services governance server.
+These events are listened to by the Lineage Warehouse Services governance server.

 * **[asset-manager](asset-manager)** - manage exchange of metadata with third party metadata catalogs and asset managers.